ChrisZonghaoLi/motion_tracking_using_magnetometer/README.md

 ## 4. Acknowledgements

-The author here would like to thank Vipul Vishnoi and Bernie Wu for the excellent teamwork, Dr. Thomas Johnsone (http://www.mtl.ok.ubc.ca/) for the supervision, and the technical supports from Kinectic Reality (http://www.kineticreality.com/), who is also our industrial collaborator.
+The author here would like to thank Vipul Vishnoi and Bernie Wu for the excellent teamwork, Dr. Thomas Johnson (http://www.mtl.ok.ubc.ca/) for the supervision, and the technical supports from Kinectic Reality (http://www.kineticreality.com/), who is also our industrial collaborator.
 This project was placed 2nd among 47 groups in the final capstone project competition in 2017.

-## 5. Video
+## 5. Video Demo
 You are also welcome to take a look at the video on this project: https://www.youtube.com/watch?v=61_5dSP1mHw&t=